percona/percona-server/doc/source/upgrading_guide.rst

 .. note::

-  Following commands will need to be run either as a root user or with :program:`sudo`.
+  The following commands will need to be run either as a root user or with :program:`sudo`.

 Having done the full backup (or dump if possible), stop the server: